 Find a Business in Northwest and River Valley, AR:

-Kent Rylee Automotive Solutions
+Car Care Tips by Kent Rylee Automotive Solutions

 Top Ten Winter Car Care Tips 1.
 Replace worn tires - Your tires are what keeps your car on the road.
 Worn out treads provide less traction and greater chance to slide.
 Worn, bald or badly aligned or balanced tires can mean accidents on ice, rain or snow.
 Likewise, make sure tires are inflated properly according to your vehicle’s owner’s manual.
 Don’t mix radial tires with other types of tires.
 Have your tires checked for proper inflation and alignment, and rotate them about every 6,000 to 8,000miles.
 At Kent Rylee Automotive Solutions we sell all major lines of tires and we are happy to quote you a FREE Good, Better, Best quote so you can decide what tire works best for your needs and budget.